snapframework/snap-website/templates/docs/tutorials/heist.md

   <p name="dynamic_name">A paragraph</p>
 ~~~~~~~~~~~~~~~

-This only works if the bind tag's first child is a text node.
-If the first
+If there are non-text nodes in the bind tag's children, they are converted
-child is not a text node, then the empty string will be substituted.
+to text nodes and their concatenation will be substituted.

 ### The `<apply ...>` tag